tanle9t2/Fullstack-Course-App/README.md

 ## Overview

-Fullstack-Course-App is a version 4 modern, scalable, and robust fullstack application that enables users to register for courses and teachers to post their own courses.
-The platform supports real-world e-learning scenarios with secure authentication, real-time features, advanced search, integrated VNPay payment gateway, and revenue tracking for administrators.
+Open-Course delivers a modern and robust e-learning platform that enables users to register for courses and empowers instructors to create and manage content.
+The application ensures secure authentication, facilitates real-time interactions, supports advanced search, integrates VNPay for payments, and equips administrators with comprehensive revenue tracking.

 ## Features